Manufacturing Business Outlook Survey

 For example, if the new orders index increases from a reading of 5 in the prior month to a reading of 20 this month, it means that growth in new orders was more widespread than in the prior month.
 The index’s increase from 5 to 20 does not necessarily indicate a faster rate of growth from the prior month.

-For each indicator (general activity, new orders, etc.), we construct a diffusion index as the percentage of firms reporting an increase minus the percentage of firms reporting a decrease.
+For each indicator (general activity, new orders, etc.), we construct a diffusion index, which is the percentage of firms reporting an increase minus the percentage of firms reporting a decrease.
 Therefore, each index can take values between -100 and 100, inclusive, and has a midpoint of zero — a value that indicates that the percentage of firms reporting increases was the same as the percentage reporting decreases.
 Although the percentage of firms reporting no change does not factor into the calculation of a diffusion index, it could affect its interpretation (see example under “How do you interpret changes in the diffusion index?”).

 Diffusion indexes aggregate individual qualitative survey responses from firms into quantitative economic measures, which facilitate tracking regional and national conditions over time.
 Our monthly reports present current index readings and compare them with those of the previous month or other periods of time.
 We also often note the components of each index, citing the percentage of firms that reported increases, decreases, or no change for a given indicator.